 Medical Devices Directive

-manufacturers of sterile products and devices with a measuring function must apply to a Notified Body for certification of the aspects of manufacture relating to
+sterile products and devices with a measuring function must apply to a Notified Body for certification of the aspects of manufacture relating to sterility or metrology.

 - Examination and testing of each product or homogenous batch of products

-- Audit of the full quality assurance system (EN 46001)
+- Audit of the full quality assurance system (ISO 13485)

-- Audit of the full quality assurance system (EN 46001) and examination of the design dossier by the Notified Body
+- Audit of the full quality assurance system (ISO 13485) and examination of the design dossier by the Notified Body

 - Type Examination of the product together with